 To qualify for the Aid and Attendance benefit and other pensions, the VA will look at the applicant’s overall net worth, which includes both (assets) and annual income.
 Assets, according to the VA, includes assets in bank accounts, stocks, bonds, mutual funds, and property other than the veteran’s primary residence and vehicle.
 Other items that can be excluded when determining net worth are household goods and furnishings, as well as personal effects, such as clothing.

-As of 10/18/18, the VA implemented a net worth limit of $123,600.
-However, this net worth limit has since increased to $127,061 and is projected to be $129,094 in 2020.
+As of 12/01/20, the VA implemented a net worth limit of $130,773.
 Please note that this limit is the same for single and married applicants.
 It does not include any assets that your dependent child may have.
 Up until 0/18/18, there had been no hard limit to the asset threshold allowed.
 Rather, the VA had looked at whether one’s income and assets were substantial enough that the veteran or spouse could live off of them for a considerable amount of time.
-The VA had also taken in to account the veteran’s age, his or her care expenses, and life expectancy.
+The VA had also taken into account the veteran’s age, his or her care expenses, and life expectancy.
 However, this all changed with the implementation of the hard net worth limit.

 As mentioned above, one’s net worth includes one’s annual income (after deducting unreimbursed medical expenses).
 Say a veteran has $12,000 in annual income after deducting eligible medical expenses, and has assets in the amount of $100,000.
 In this example, $12,000 in income would be added to the $100,000 in assets, equaling a total of $112,000 in net worth for the applicant.